 Example 1: If you react to marijuana as a depressant, you would need to be extra careful about using it in conjunction with other depressants.
 Why?
-Too many depressants in your system at one time exposes you to potential breathing problems and increases the potential of you developing an addiction to either substance.
+Too many depressants affect your central nervous system, exposing you to potential breathing problems and increasing the potential of you developing an addiction to either substance.

 While these are real examples of potential issues, it’s fair to say some substances work well with cannabis.
 It really depends on each individual.